SAN DIEGO JUVENILE Attorney

 Most minors are not detained in Juvenile Hall but released to their parents pending the filing of charges.
-Some minors are detained immediately because they don’t have a stable residence or have been accused of a more serious offense.
+Some youths are detained immediately because they don’t have a stable residence or have been accused of a more serious offense.
 Others are arrested later once the investigation is complete.

 Juveniles cannot post bail when brought in for a detention hearing.
-Instead, the judge will decide whether she will be released to her parent’s custody or kept in the juvenile detention facility.
+Instead, the judge will decide whether they will be released to their parent’s custody or kept in the juvenile detention facility.
 Before the detention hearing, the probation department will prepare a report making recommendations to the judge regarding whether to release or detain a minor.
 Judges ultimately have the final say in the matter, and their opinion will be based on both the defendant and the crime in question.

-Your San Diego juvenile defense lawyer can play an important role in helping your teen be released from custody and it’s best to start working on this process as soon as possible.
+Your San Diego juvenile defense lawyer can play an important role in helping your teen be released from custody, and it’s best to start working on this process as soon as possible.
 Just being detained can have a devastating impact on a young person’s mental state.

 Minors are usually detained in one of two locations, the Youth Transition Campus —next to the Juvenile Court, or the East Mesa Juvenile Detention Facility, near the Mexican border.
 Unlike adult prisoners, they will not be detained in a county jail.